LIBERATING FOOTBALL TRAVEL

 Stadium Guide

-The field of dreams – and the stands around it
+The field of dreams – and the story behind it

 Near the site of the former Estádio das Antas, the Estádio do Dragão was built to host Euro 2004.
-Housing 52,000 fans in all-seated comfort, the Dragon Stadium is typical of the purpose-built stadium of today, with sponsored stands, an adjoining shopping mall and an upscale hotel alongside.
+Housing 52,000 fans in all-seated comfort, the Dragon Stadium is typical of the purpose-built arena of today, with sponsored stands, an adjoining shopping mall and an upscale hotel alongside.

-The real boon is a metro station with a direct connection to Porto Airport, one stop from Campanhã train station and three from the city centre.The stadium’s inaugural match in November 2003 was notable for being the first-team debut of Lionel Messi for Porto’s losing opponents, Barcelona.
+By then, the new stadium’s first match had already taken place the previous November, also notable for being the first-team debut of Lionel Messi for Porto’s losing opponents, Barcelona.
 It then hosted the curtain-raiser for Euro 2004, a surprise victory for Greece over hosts Portugal, and one semi-final.

-getting there
+getting here

 Going to the stadium – tips and timings

-Four metro lines call at Estádio do Dragão station between gates 8 and 12: light blue line A, red line B, violet line E and orange line F, all following the same route through the city centre.
-E runs all the way to the airport (€1.85).
-Several buses also serve the stadium, the 401 and 806 stopping opposite gates 19-24.
+Four metro lines call at Estádio do Dragão station: light blue line A, red line B, violet line E and orange line F, all following the same route through the city centre.

 getting in